immijimmi/objectextensions/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;this method will raise an error if the attribute already exists (for example, if another extension added it)\
 &nbsp;&nbsp;&nbsp;&nbsp;to ensure compatibility issues are flagged and can be dealt with easily.\
 &nbsp;

+## Additional Info

+- As extensions do not properly invoke name mangling, adding private members via extensions is discouraged; doing so may lead to unintended behaviour.
+Using protected members instead is encouraged, as name mangling does not come into play in this case.